yksolanki9/cordova-plugin-ios-decimal-key/README.md

 [![NPM](https://nodei.co/npm/cordova-plugin-decimal-key.png)](https://nodei.co/npm/cordova-plugin-decimal-key/)

-Cordova plugin to show decimal keyboard on iOS devices.
+This cordova plugin has been built for showing up a decimal keyboard on iOS devices.
+It supports light and dark themes.

 ## Usage